-Hanken School of Economics is the oldest Business School in Finland and one of the oldest in the Northern Europe.
-Based in Helsinki, in 2019, Financial Times placed Hanken as 79th of all European Business Schools and it has the Triple Crown accreditation that is held by less than 1% of the world’s Business Schools.
+Hanken School of Economics is the oldest Business School in Finland and one of the oldest in Northern Europe.
+Hanken School of Economics is the oldest Business School in Finland and one of the oldest in Northern Europe.
+Based in Helsinki and Vaasa, the Financial Times ranked Hanken as 55th of all European Business Schools in 2020.
+Hanken also has the Triple Crown accreditation that is held by less than 1% of the world’s business schools.

 Table of Contents

-Hanken is one of the most international universities in the Nordics and they are proud of it.
-All Hanken’s Bachelor students go on exchange and many of the Master students have an international background.
+Hanken is one of the most international universities in the Nordics, and they are proud of it.
+All Hanken’s bachelor’s students go on exchange and many of the master’s students have an international background.
 To achieve this, Hanken has built an impressive list of partner universities with the world’s top business schools and universities.
-The school is also proud of their graduates and alumni: up to 98 % of the 2018 & 2017 graduates had found employment within 6 months of completing their degree!
+The school is also proud of its graduates and alumni: up to 98 % of the 2018 & 2017 graduates had found employment within 6 months of completing their degree!

 HELSINKI CAMPUS ADDRESS